+There is some controversy over this as some experts say you can feed the flesh and others say avoid totally.
 Avocados contain a compound called Persin, which is poisonous to dogs when consumed in large amounts.
-While avocados are rich in healthy fatty acids and great for human consumption, this healthy fruit can be life-threatening to dogs.
-Persin is in the avocado fruit as well as the seed, so keep all avocados and their waste out of your dog’s reach.
+While avocados are rich in healthy fatty acids and great for human consumption, this healthy fruit if fed in large amounts can be life-threatening to dogs.
+I have seen frosting for dog cakes made out of avocado flesh, so it’s a bit confusing.

 Onions are a high-risk food that must be avoided by dogs at all costs.
 Onions in any form; raw, powdered, cooked can be poisonous to dogs.
 Be careful to check ingredients for all human food that you’re thinking of treating your chihuahua with, as onion powder is a common ingredient.
 If you notice your dog vomiting or having breathing problems after consuming something that may have contained onions, seek immediate advice from a vet.